-A Premium Deposit Account (also referred to as premium deposit fund) was designed for life insurance applicants who want to deposit a considerable amount of money in a life insurance policy that will earn interest and eliminate the possibility that the insurance policy could become a modified endowment contract (MEC).
+A Premium Deposit Account (also called a premium deposit fund) was designed for life insurance applicants who want to deposit a lump sum of money in a life insurance policy.
+Instead of going directly into the policy, the money is deposited into a side fund that earns interest.
+The premiums for the policy are paid out of the premium deposit account over a 3 to 10-year period.
+This eliminates the possibility that the insurance policy could become a modified endowment contract (MEC).

-Since the PDA is a transaction between the applicant and the insurer, the premium payment is discounted by the amount of interest earned on the deposit and therefore save the policyholder thousands of dollars in premium payments.
-The PDA is a solid solution for consumers wishing to purchase Indexed Universal Life Insurance with one lump-sum payment.
+Since the PDA is a transaction between the applicant and the insurer, the premium payment is discounted by the amount of interest earned on the deposit and, therefore, saves the policyholder thousands of dollars in premium payments.
+The PDA insurance is a solid solution for consumers wishing to purchase Indexed Universal Life Insurance with one lump-sum payment.

 What are the Benefits of a Premium Deposit Account?

-- Premium payments are automatically taken from the PDA so the policyholder doesn’t have to worry about making payments year after year.
+- Premium payments are automatically taken from the PDA and paid into the policy, so the policyholder doesn’t have to worry about making payments year after year.

-- When you spread your premium payments out using the PDA, it eliminates the possibility of your insurance contract being designated as a modified endowment contract which results in substantial tax liability when you take money from the policy.
+- Spreading your premium payments out using the PDA eliminates the possibility of your insurance contract being designated as a modified endowment contract, which would result in substantial tax liability when you take money from the policy.

-Here is an example of how the PDA will reduce annual premium payments over a 10-year period for a 55-year-old male who is very healthy and does not use tobacco.
-The policy is set up as a 10-pay and premiums are $11,499.38.
+Here is an example of how PDA insurance will reduce annual premium payments over 10 years for a 55-year-old male who is very healthy and does not use tobacco.
+The policy is set up as a 10-pay, and premiums are $11,499.38.
 The amount deposited into the PDA is $100,000.

 Payment Year | PDA Debit Amount | Interest Paid | Annual Premium |